CosmoLike/cocoa/README.md

     ln -s "${CONDA_PREFIX}"/bin/x86_64-conda-linux-gnu-gcc-ar "${CONDA_PREFIX}"/bin/gcc-ar
     ln -s "${CONDA_PREFIX}"/bin/x86_64-conda-linux-gnu-gcc-ranlib "${CONDA_PREFIX}"/bin/gcc-ranlib

-:interrobang: What if the user wants to install the Cocoa environment on a supercomputer?
+:interrobang: What if the user wants to install the Cocoa environment in a supercomputer?

 Many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
 If this is the case, check the Appendix [FAQ: How to use an available Anaconda module on HPC?](#overview_anaconda).

 :interrobang: What if the user does not have conda installed?

 If the user is not working on an HPC environment that offers Anaconda or [Miniconda](https://docs.anaconda.com/miniconda/), check the Appendix [FAQ: What if there is no Conda?
 Miniconda installation](#overview_miniconda).

 **Step :two:**: Install `git-lfs` when loading the Conda cocoa environment for the first time.

     git-lfs install

+Below, we assume the user loaded the Cocoa conda environment via the `conda activate cocoa` command.

-## Installation and Compilation of base code (Cobaya and external modules) <a name="cobaya_base_code"></a>
+## Installation and Compilation of base code <a name="cobaya_base_code"></a>

-**Step :one:**: We assume you are still in the Conda cocoa environment from the previous `conda activate cocoa` command.
-Now, clone the repository and go to the `cocoa` main folder,
+**Step :one:**: Download Cocoa's latest release and go to the `cocoa` main folder,

     "${CONDA_PREFIX}"/bin/git clone --depth 1 https://github.com/CosmoLike/cocoa.git --branch v4.0-beta3 cocoa
     cd ./cocoa/Cocoa

-*This will download the latest release, not the latest commit (more stable!)*.

-:interrobang: If the user is a developer, then type the following instead *(at your own risk!)*
+:interrobang:  What if the user wants to clone the repository in development mode?

+Type the following command instead to clone the repository.

     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa
     cd ./cocoa/Cocoa